-The above is a contrived example, admittedly, but it does illustrate one method for prevent a specific document from being tracked (regardless of other NotesTracker settings).

-It also demonstrates clearly a simple way to designate that only certain users of the database are to be tracked.
+Admittedly the above is a contrived example, but it does illustrate one method to allow or prevent a specific document from being tracked (regardless of other NotesTracker settings, which would normally cause all the documents in the database to be tracked).
+It also demonstrates clearly a simple way to designate that only certain users of a database are to be tracked.

-You will find that setting up this sort of thing is very easy to accomplish.
+Examine the design of the "Customer" form and you will see that setting up this sort of highly-specific document tracking is very easy to accomplish with NotesTracker.